RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

-Authentication through main Access key ID and Secret of an account( which have admin privileges)  can be replaced with another Mechanism in which the authentication is made with an unprivileged user(from operation and actions that can be made on AWS cli perspective) , which has a dedicated permission to 'assume a role' for a particular role that will grant this user its authorization and permissions to for all operation and actions that are specified and defined in the role.
+Authentication through main Access key ID and Secret of an account( which have admin privileges)  can be replaced with another Mechanism in which the authentication is made with an unprivileged user(from operation and actions that can be made on AWS cli perspective) , which has a dedicated permission to 'assume a role' for a particular role that will grant this user its authorization and permissions for all operations and actions that are specified and defined in the role.

 #### Preliminary Settings in AWS Console